 For those looking to gain experience cultivating cannabis, marijuana education and job training services are abounding online and in classrooms.
-Sites, such as THC University offer a variety of courses online to bring students up to speed on the essentials of growing and working in the industry.
+Sites, such as Green CulturED offer a variety of courses online to bring students up to speed on the essentials of growing and working in the industry.

 Other programs employ traditional classroom teaching environment, where students visit grow operations and interact in person with professors.
 Many of these training programs are also certification programs.
 While having a certification from a reputable service could very well help you land a job, the lack of education standards in the cannabusiness detracts from the credibility of a certificate.